Typisch Rapid: „… jetzt alles möglich!“

 Item and points lost

-The match had started with a shot from new signing Axel Disasi which was cleared from the line in the very first minute, and it ended with a last chance to score midway through six added minutes, but also in this case Bowen‘s attempt from close range was blocked by a Bournemouth defender.
+The match started with a shot from new signing Axel Disasi which was cleared from the line in the very first minute, and it ended with a last chance to score midway through six added minutes, but also in this case Bowen‘s attempt from close range was blocked by a Bournemouth defender.

 Steward directing the crowd on the way to Stratford station